gaultier/pandoc_resume/markdown/resume.md

 Technical experience
 --------------------

+2013-Present
-:   **AWS, Docker** 7+ years of experience delivering 15+ production applications.
+:   **AWS, Docker** 15+ production applications delivered.

+2018-Present
-:   **Kafka, Kubernetes** 3+ years of experience delivering 10+ production applications.
+:   **Kafka, Kubernetes** 10+ production applications delivered.

+2018-Present
-:   **Go** Professional experience including the latest versions.
-I wrote multiple performance production applications in Go.
+:   **Go** Professional experience.
+Multiple performant production applications in Go delivered.

+2011-Present
 :   **C and C++:** Professional experience including the latest standards.
 I created lots of small hobby projects and worked on big, long-lived applications in those languages.

+2016-Present
 :   **Rust**: Enthusiast with several open-source projects to my belt.
 I would love to work on Rust projects for a living!

 :   Solid knowledge of **x64 assembly**, **Awk**, **Shell**, **Terraform**, **Python (2/3)**, **JVM**.
 I worked on small and big production applications in those languages, but I don't see myself working full-time with those.